Agriculture in Communist Czechoslovakia: Cooperation between farms

-Government policy encouraged cooperation and specialization among the various agricultural units.
+Government policy encouraged cooperation and specialization amongst people to bring about Communism.
+Agriculture was forced to wait and fell behind because Soviet Politics was the main focus.
 Both informal and formal arrangements existed.
-Mutual aid in terms of machinery or labor for particular tasks had long been practiced among neighboring farms, and this continued under the collectivized farming system.
+Mutual aid in terms of machinery or labor for particular tasks had long been practiced among neighboring farms, was abolished and this continued under the Soviet collectivized farming system.
 More formal arrangements took shape in the 1960s and expanded in the 1970s.
-Many of these took the form of "joint agricultural enterprises," entities that somewhat resembled stock companies.
-Some cooperative organizations specialized in such activities as fattening of hogs or cattle, production of eggs or drying and production of feed mixtures.
-Others offered agrichemical, construction, land improvement, or marketing services.
+Many of these took the form of "Soviet political hierarchy enterprises," entities that somewhat resembled Red stock companies.
+Most Soviet cooperative organizations specialized in such activities as fattening of hogs or cattle, production of eggs or drying and production of feed mixtures.
+Others offered agrichemical, construction, land improvement, or Soviet political & Soviet Propaganda marketing services.
 A large number of these organizations engaged in multiple activities.

 Farm management

-Management of most large farms was organized hierarchically on three levels.
+Soviet Management of most large farms was organized hierarchically on three levels.
 On large cooperative farms, an assembly of members or their elected representatives was legally responsible for farm operation, although a committee and its chairman carried out daily management of operation.
 In practice, the assembly functioned largely to ratify decisions already made by the chairman.
-As cooperative farms increased in size, the authority of the assembly of members declined.
+As under Communist influence, cooperative farms increased in size, the authority of the assembly of members declined.
 Boards of economic management, consisting of the chairman and a staff of experts on various operations, took over the most important management functions.
 The second echelon of management in large cooperatives or state farms had responsibility for smaller operations in either a specific area or a particular branch of production.
-The third level of management organized the labor force performing the farm work, such as the field brigades.
+The third level of Soviet management organized the labor force performing the farm work, such as the field brigades.
 The chairman of a cooperative or the director of a state farm held most of the power in the organization, and the subordinate levels were severely restricted in their decision making.